 Q. How much will this all cost me?

-A. At a minimum, expect to pay over $2,000 throughout the process for various fees due to USCIS and the Department of State.
-Also, we highly recommend hiring an attorney to help with the process; for a free quote for our services for a fiancé(e) visa, please contact us by clicking the link below.
+A. For a quote for our services for a fiancé(e) visa, including a breakdown of government fees, attorney’s fees, and other potential expenses, please contact us by clicking the link below.
 While the process is certainly more expensive with an attorney, there are many common errors that are easy to make when you are trying to navigate the complexities of the process.

 Q. I read this whole article but you didn’t answer my question!